dyson_equalizer.dyson_equalizer module#

 Whether the y-axis should be logarithmic in the eigenvalue plots (defaults to True)

-Set this value to show only a small number of significant eigenvalues in the density plots This option is useful is some of the signal eigenvalues are much bigger than the noise.
+Set this value to show only a small number of significant eigenvalues (defaults to None) This option is useful is some of the signal eigenvalues are much bigger than the noise.
+Set to zero to show only significant eigenvalues within the margin indicated by show_only_significant_right_margin

 figsize: int, int